mlefkir/Pioran.jl/docs/src/getting_started.md

 plot(f, 𝓟.(f), label="Single Bending Power Law",xlabel="Frequency (day^-1)",ylabel="Power Spectral Density",legend=true,framestyle = :box,xscale=:log10,yscale=:log10)
 ```
 To compute the corresponding covariance function, we approximate the power spectral density by a sum of `SHO` power spectral densities.
 We need to specify the frequency range `f0` and `fM` over which the approximation is performed.
-The `variance` of the process - integral of the power spectrum can also be given.
+The `variance` of the process - or the integral of the power spectrum can also be given.

 ```@example getting_started
 f0, fM = 1e-3, 1e3